Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 Visiting Other Lakeside Towns From Panajachel

-Visiting beyond Panajachel and giving some love to the other towns around the lake is a must!
+Seeking out some of the other towns around Lake Atitlan is a must!

-If you hadn’t guessed it by now, the main mode of transport is by boat!
+If you haven’t guessed it by now, the main mode of transport in Lake Atitlan is by boat.
 Locals and tourists use the boats to reach the other lakeside towns and villages.
-The cost depends on your final destination, but expect to pay between Q5 for short (1 stop) trips up to Q25 to cross the lake.
+The cost depends on your final destination, but expect to pay between Q5 for short (1-stop) trips up to Q25 to cross the lake.

 Towns you absolutely have to put on your bucket list are: